mehdiakram/cyberpanelroyalbluetheme/README.md

 1. Click & open design.css
 2. Copy everything in the file.
 3. Go to CyberPanel > Design
+4. Remove everything from the `Design` text area.
-4. Paste the contents of design.css to the text area.
+5. Paste the contents of design.css to the text area.
-5. Save.
+6. Save.

-## How to Remove

-Remove everything from the `Design` text area.

 # Preview:
 ## Desktop Dashboard